-Section 0B Holding Identification helps to identify cases in which the holding is run together with joint-holders that belong to different households.
+Section OB Holding Identification helps to identify cases in which the farm holding is run together with jointholders that belong to different households.

 Section OC Roster and Education of Household Members collects basic demographic and educational information on the household members.
-In addition, it identifies the household member/s that have the legal and economic responsibilities on the agricultural activities (i.e. holding) of the household (i.e. holder/joint-holders) as well as household members who take the day-to-day decisions on the agricultural activities (manager/s).
+In addition, it identifies the household member/s that have the legal and economic responsibilities on the agricultural activities (i.e. farm holding) of the household (i.e. holder/jointholders) as well as household members who take the day-to-day decisions on the agricultural activities (manager/s).

-Finally, Section 0D Record Keeping probes whether the farm keeps record of the transactions it makes and the type pf information recorded.
-This section is also important for the delimiting the scope of the SDG Indicator 2.4.1 from which farms focusing on activities other than crop and livestock production are excluded.
+Finally, Section OD Record Keeping probes whether the farm holding keeps record of the transactions it makes and the type of information recorded.
 Section 1A.
 Parcel Roster and Land Uses

 This section is an expansion of what appears in the CORE.
-The most relevant difference with the CORE consists in including all types of parcels owned or used by the farm and not only those (entirely or partially) under crop production use during the reference period.
-The information collected in this section provides a key indicator in agricultural statistics: the area utilized on the holding (for agricultural and non-agricultural purposes).
+The most relevant difference with the CORE consists in including all types of parcels owned or used by the farm holding and not only those (entirely or partially) under agricultural use during the reference period.
+The information collected in this section provides a key indicator in agricultural statistics: the area utilized on the farm holding (for agricultural and non-agricultural purposes).
 Moreover, it allows to calculate the agricultural land area of the farm holding for the SDG Indicator 2.4.1.
 In particular, the agricultural land area is used in the calculation of sustainability of every sub-indicator of the SDG Indicator 2.4.1 at the level of the farm holding.
 The sustainability level is then associated with the agricultural land area of the farm holding.
 All sub-indicators for a given farm holding therefore refer to the same agricultural land area.

-Finally, this section collects information on the area covered by natural or diverse vegetation on the farm holding which is needed for the calculation of the 8th Sub-indicator (Use of biodiversity-friendly practices) as well as important information for the calculation of the 11th Sub-indicator (Secure tenure rights to land) of the SDG indicator 2.4.1.
-This latter sub-indicator measures the ownership or secure rights over use of agricultural land areas using as one of the criteria: Formal document issued by the Land Registry/Cadastral Agency17.
+Finally, this section collects information on the area covered by natural or diverse vegetation on the farm holding which is needed for the calculation of the 8th Sub-indicator (Use of biodiversity-friendly practices) as well as data for informing one of the criteria for the calculation of the 11th Sub-indicator (Secure tenure rights to land): Formal document issued by the Land Registry/Cadastral Agency.17